 For more information, visit the CHPHA website.

-Sources: This information was verified by the CHPHA website, as of November 20, 2019.
+Sources: This information was verified by the CHPHA website, a CHPHA representative, and the Mooresville Tribune, as of November 21, 2019.

 This waiting list is for rental assistance in Hickory, North Carolina.